storj/up/README.md

 docker restart up-satellite-core-1 up-satellite-api-1 up-satellite-admin-1
 ```

+(the "up" prefix may be different depending on the location of your docker-compose.yaml file)

 to restart already-running containers.

 #### Frontend

-Here, you will need to attach your local web/satellite/dist directory as a volume.
+Here, you will need to attach your local web/satellite directory as a volume.
 Do this with

 ```
 storj-up local-ws /path/to/storj/web/satellite/